roshiniraju19/portfolio/README.md

 # My Portfolio Website

 ## Overview
 This is my personal portfolio website built using ReactJS.
-It showcases my projects, skills, and experiences to potential employers, clients, and collaborators.
+It showcases my projects, skills, achievements.
 The website is designed to be responsive, user-friendly, and visually appealing.

 ## Features
 - Display projects with descriptions, screenshots, and links.